 The IFC’s methodology was distilled into the Corporate Governance Development Framework, a global framework for evaluating corporate governance risks in investment processes.
 Currently, 35 development finance institutions have adopted the CG Development Framework.

 Building an ESG practice in the absence of one centralized framework can be a daunting task.
 Any chosen approach should be aligned with a bank’s values, strategic direction, risk appetite, and long-term vision.

 Understanding multiple existing ESG frameworks and their applications can guide banks toward the path of developing their own distinct methodologies and practices.
 While no two organizations are alike, other companies’ lessons learned and industry experience can be a solid starting point in your ESG journey.

-Tahmina Day is a VP and enterprise risk program manager for Seacoast Bank in Stuart, Florida.
+Tahmina Day is a VP and enterprise risk program manager for one of the largest community banks in Florida.
 For more than a decade, she was a corporate governance officer of the International Finance Corporation’s ESG group.
-Day can be reached at firstname.lastname@example.org and via LinkedIn.
+Day can be reached at email@example.com and via LinkedIn.